P-Louw/Ali-MIYOO/README.md

 # MIYOO-MINI notifier - Ali express

 Check if stock for retro console has been filled.
 If so receive e-mail.
+The request method is naive in the sense that it does no effort to be anonymous.
+Overuse or any other issues will prevent you from viewing the page.

 Using a docker container to hold settings etc, so a few env variables have to be set on creation.

 ## Requirements

 - Docker
-- cron
-- Linux machine
+- docker-compose (optional)

 ## Usage

-1. Setup container

-    There are a few required environment args that are set using --build-args.
+    There are a few required environment args that are set using env variables.
-    Before using you have to set these in the file 'enable_stockcheck.sh' file.
+    These have to be set in the 'miyoo.env' file.
+Alternatively you can use the dockerfile directly and set those use '--build-arg' or in the dockerfile.

-    See file for comments.
+    **Using docker-compose**

+    ```shell
+    $ docker-compose up --build -d
+    # Build compose file without watching output after '-d'.
+    ```

+    **Using dockerfile**

+    Set env variables using multiple '--build-arg' or in dockerfile.
+    From the directory that contains the dockerfile.

-    *This has to be done here so we can access them for validating smtp mail on build!*
+    *All except recipient needed on build so we can access them for validating smtp mail on build!*

-    during the image build a testmail will be sent to the smtp mail address mailbox.

     ```docker
     docker build \